siliconsocket/Pancakeswap-v2-trading-bot/README.md

 <b>Main coin/token</b>: The token or coin you want to trade tokens for and with

 <b>Buy/Sell boundary</b>: The amount of balance (calculated in $) that has to be present in (main-)tokens or coins has to be present in the wallet, to deduct whether the latest action was a buy or a sell.
-For instance: in the value is 100, your maincoin option BNB and have 120$ worth of BNB on your address, the bot will see the latest action as "sell".
+For instance: if the value is 100, your maincoin option BNB and have 120$ worth of BNB on your address, the bot will see the latest action as "sell".

 <b>Token address</b>: Fill the token address of the token you want to trade (such as 0x0000000000000000000000000000000000000000)